 Muybridge's The Horse in Motion, 1878

 Fast-forward to today’s era of mass media, and a time lapse video is one of the most effective marketing tools you can have.
-Much like aerial photography, Time-lapse video can tell a great story with minimal production costs, and just as important: it can be consumed by the audience relatively quickly.
+Much like aerial photography, time-lapse videos can tell a great story with minimal production costs, and just as important: it can be consumed by the audience relatively quickly.
 Understanding the story in a time lapse requires very little time and concentration, which is a great advantage in today’s crowded marketplace.

 We have produced time-lapse videos for many of our clients.
-Here is a time lapse we created for Johnson Tucker
+Here is a time lapse video we created for Johnson Tucker